bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is Continuous Deployment?</summary><br><b>
+Continuous deployment is the next step of continuous delivery.
+Every change that passes the automated tests is deployed to production automatically.
 </b></details>

 <details>
 <summary>What is Continuous Delivery?</summary><br><b>
+Continuous delivery is a series of practices designed to ensure that code can be rapidly and safely deployed to production by delivering every change to a production-like environment and ensuring business applications and services function as expected through rigorous automated testing.
 </b></details>

 <details>
 <summary>What do you consider as best practices for CI/CD?</summary><br><b>
+• Implement tracking and version control tools
+• Commit daily, reduce branching
+• Build only once
+• Write an extensive test suite
+• Release often
+• Always run smoke tests after a deploy.
+• Provide an easy way to rollback.
+• Keep Your Pipelines Fast
+Take a ‘security first approach’
 </b></details>

 <details>